2010 (January to April)

 Not only is the Countdown 17 number wrong, this issue of ‘tec is way, way out of order too, but this tale definitely takes place here since Batman says it has been just under two months since Ra’s Al Ghul’s resurrection.
 Batman easily defeats newcomer Hammond Carter aka The Globe who has stolen a globe that belongs to Ra’s Al Ghul.
 Ra’s shows up and takes the globe, which contains a current up-to-date map of every Lazarus Pit on the planet.
 Batman lets Ra’s have the map, but snaps a picture of it.
 Prior to this, Batman was only aware of the specific locations of three or four functional Lazarus Pits, but now he knows not only how many there are, but also where they are thanks to the map.
 (As I’ve said before, Batman had whittled the amount of Lazarus Pits on Earth down to three or four, but over the past couple of months, dozens of Lazarus Pits have been re-appearing with no real explanation given by our illustrious DC editors).
 Moving on.
 Hey!
 Batman stole my line: “Of course.
 More ninjas.”
 After battling ninjas, Bruce returns to the Batcave and ascertains that part of White Ghost’s personality, which is reckless and aggressive, is now merged with Ra’s Al Ghul’s personality, now that the latter’s spirit resides within the shell of his son’s body.
 Just as Ra’s Al Ghul sets up a permanent HQ in Gotham, Batman breezes in and beats his arch-nemesis hard.
 The Caped Crusader then sends Ra’s Al Ghul to Arkham under a fake name, with a fake history of mental illness which requires round-the-clock sedatives to be administered.
 Ra’s Al Ghul is stuck at Arkham and can’t do a damn thing about it!
-NOTE: I should mention that Bruce has always been very secretive about Lazarus Pit information and here, decides to either destroy the map or hide it very well.
+NOTE: Bruce has always been very secretive about Lazarus Pit information and, here, decides to either destroy the map or hide it very well.
 Bruce doesn’t tell anyone about the existence of the Pits either, not even Dick, Tim, or Alfred.
 Thus, all of Bruce’s contemporaries will continue to be in the dark regarding Lazarus Pit locations.

 –Batman Confidential #36-39 (“BLACKHAWK DOWN”)